 Cons: Not heavy enough for some

-For a great all round Kegel weight system check out the Intimate Rose set.
+For a great all-around Kegel weight system check out the Intimate Rose set.
 They come with a range of 6 weights ranging from 0.9oz to 4.4oz.
 It’s a great way to progress from beginner and build up the strength of your pelvic floor.
-The box contains the bullet-shaped cones which are smooth and easy to insert.
+The box contains bullet-shaped cones which are smooth and easy to insert.

 The intimate rose company is fantastic for customer service.
 If you are having trouble with the weights, they are eager to give you suggestions to make them work for you.
 They took user feedback from their original line and developed the next generation range.
 The new silicone tail makes them much more hygienic than the original fish line string.

 The biggest complaint we found women had with the set was that the range was too light for them.
 The lack of weight won’t be a problem for most women after a vaginal delivery, as pregnancy will have weakened your pelvic floor.

 Elvie Pelvic Floor Exerciser

 Material: Medical Silicone

 Pros: Inbuilt workouts, instant feedback, adjust to your needs, compact, discreet

 Cons: Expensive, needs an iOS device

 The Elvie is like a modern day fitbit for your vagina.
 The idea is to insert the ‘gem’ to give you instant feedback on your pelvic floor exercises.
 You will need to download an app to your IOS device to keep track of your progress.
 The gem is easy to insert and extremely compact and discreet to carry around.

 I highly recommend this device if you struggle with motivation for your pelvic floor exercises.
 It’s pricey, so you’ll probably want to justify getting as much use from it as possible.
 You can even challenge yourself with 6 inbuilt programs to give your pelvic floor a full work out.
 Set yourself targets and build up your speed and strength which physiotherapist recommend.